-CALA plans to deliver a unique curriculum centred on Leadership development for the agriculture sector, case studies of “game changers” in Agriculture, and a blend of management skills for delivery.
+CALA plans to deliver a unique curriculum centered on Leadership development for the agriculture sector, case studies of “game changers” in Agriculture, and a blend of management skills for delivery.
 The Centre’s blended learning approach is anchored is focused on practical, hands-on leadership support and development.
 For appropriate structure and consistency of learning, the program team will develop virtual learning modules.
-These are not academic or theoretical but interactive, flexible sessions informed by participant demand to hone leadership skills enabling better implementation practices.
+These are not academic, or theoretical but interactive, flexible sessions informed by participant demand to hone leadership skills enabling.

-AMI is seeking to engage a Consultant (Individual or Institutional) to manage the preparation and training of the “Practical Sustainability Considerations for Agriculture Sector Leaders” module, as outlined above.
-It will provide practical examples of program-based interventions and draw out the CALA programme theme: Collaborative Leadership for Sustainability and Food security.
-The Consultant will lead the development of the detailed module content to an agreed format, ensuring the module’s seamless fit into the broader CALA curriculum working closely with AMI, and leading on the virtual training for this module in line with the program architecture.
-This consultancy is aimed at enabling sector leaders to translate sustainability principles into programs by showcasing practical applications of sustainability practices.
-It is also aimed at highlighting AGRA’s work and commitments to Environmental Sustainability in Agriculture.
+AMI is seeking to engage a Consultant (Individual or Institutional) to manage the preparation and training of a module on Environmental and Social Management System (ESMS) considerations for leaders.
+The module will provide practical examples of program based ESMS and draw out the CALA programme theme: Collaborative Leadership for Sustainability and Food security.
+The Consultant will lead the development of the detailed module content to an agreed format, ensuring the module’s seamless fit into the broader CALA curriculum working closely with AMI and leading on the virtual training for this module in line with the program architecture.
+This consultancy is aimed at enabling sector leaders to identify Environmental and Social risks in key value chains.
+It is also aimed at highlighting AGRA’s work and commitments to Environmental Social Management in Agriculture.
 The scope of work is as follows:

 - Collaborate with the AMI content team to create a virtual course: